I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-No matter if you call them clippers, pruners or secateurs, having the right tool for what you want to accomplish is just as important as using the right knife and fork at the table.
+Call them clippers, pruners or secateurs, or whatever you wish, but having the right tool for the job is just as important as using the right knife and fork at the table.

-And although you may get enough food in your mouth by using the wrong fork, you may not get the look you want from your tree or shrub if you use the wrong tool.
+And though you may get enough food in your mouth by using the wrong fork, you most likely won't get the look you want or a job well-done, if you use the wrong pruning tool.

 A good, sturdy pair of pruning clippers, or secateurs that fit your hand, and are comfortable for you to open and close easily.
-But the best you can afford at first, and then try them all to see what works for you.
+Buy the best you can afford at first, and try them all to see what works for you.

 There are 2 major types: